endepointe/EP_CompanyManagement/README.md

 to their platform-provided dashboard.
 See the following link for details:
 [User Dashboard](https://stripe.com/docs/connect/express-dashboard)

-All user types:
+Root Route:
+- /
+    - provides access to the company admin site for all user types.
+- /
-- /onboarding
+    -
-    - all user types that do not have an existing account will not be permitted access to any other route until the onboarding for their user type is completed.

 Contractor and Admin Routes:
 - /dashboard
     - users can view recent and upcoming payouts and perform other relevant tasks.